laurentsimon/slsa-go/SPECIFICATIONS.md

 | **Generator workflow/Verifiers**<br>(the trusted reusable workflow) | - Generating correct contents of the provenance<br>- Build process isolation<br>- Correct verification of the signatures and provenance

 We do not trust the users (project maintainers) of the builders.
 Even if they are malicious, they cannot tamper with the provenance.
 The content of the source code is out of scope: users may manipulate the repository’s code, including the environment variables declared in the build configuration files in the source, but they cannot produce incorrect provenance.
-The provenance will still be valid and non-falsifiable; it also contains the source repository reference where that code is defined.
+The provenance will still be valid and non-forgeable; it also contains the source repository reference where that code is defined.

 ## Trusted builder and provenance generator
-Non-falsifiable provenance requires a trusted builder and a trusted provenance generator that are isolated from one another and from maintainer's interference.
+Non-forgeable provenance requires a trusted builder and a trusted provenance generator that are isolated from one another and from maintainer's interference.
 These are often referred to as "trusted builders" in the SLSA nomenclature.
 There is a direct mapping between the expected isolation we need and GitHub runners.

 According to [GitHub's official documentation](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners), "each job in a workflow executes in a fresh instance of the virtual machine."
 Data can be [passed](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts#passing-data-between-jobs-in-a-workflow) between jobs using [GitHub's artifact registry within the workflow](https://github.com/actions/upload-artifact).
 In other words, the workflow is like the orchestrator that "glues" jobs together.
 We propose using a job as the isolation mechanism for our trusted builder and our trusted provenance generator.